belozierov/SwiftCoroutine/README.md

 }
 ```

-Also `CoFuture` allows to start multiple tasks in parallel and synchronize them later with `await()`.
+Also `CoFuture` allows to start multiple tasks in parallel and synchronize them later.

 ```swift
 //execute task on the global queue and returns CoFuture<Int> with future result